Advanced Diploma in Marketing Technologies and Enterprise Branding

 Human Capital Development in Business

 This module highlights the importance of managing staff to improve organizational fit, employee engagement and long-term business success.
-The program aims to provide a framework looking at human resource management challenges as well as leadership styles in organisations.
+The program aims to provide a framework looking at human resource management challenges as well as leadership styles in organizations.

 Entrepreneurship Principles